fastpacedsociety/osu-dates/README.md

 # Requirements

-—A windows platform (Windows 7+) with the [latest version of Python](https://www.python.org/downloads/).
+* A windows platform (Windows 7+) with the [latest version of Python](https://www.python.org/downloads/).
 This won't work on Linux.

 # Installing
--Clone the repository (`git clone https://github.com/fastpacedsociety/osu-dates.git`) -Installing python packages that the script uses (`pip install -r requirements.txt`)
+* Clone the repository (`git clone https://github.com/fastpacedsociety/osu-dates.git`)
+* Installing python packages that the script uses (`pip install -r requirements.txt`)

 # Usage
 To run the program: